Is Boracay Worth Going in the Rainy Season?

 - Why even do Boracay in the rainy season?

-- Boracay Station 1 beach in the off season
+- Boracay Station 1 beach in the rainy season

-- Clear day in Boracay in the rainy season
+- Things to do in Boracay in the monsoon season

 Why even do Boracay in the rainy season?